atrick/atrick.github.io/proposal/voidpointer.md

 The stdlib String implementation does a considerable amount of casting between different views of the string storage.
-The current implementation already demonstrates awareness of strict aliasing rules.
-The rules are followed by ensuring that the string buffer only be accessed using the appropriate `CodeUnit` within Swift code.
+The current implementation already demonstrates some awareness of strict aliasing rules.
+The rules are generally followed by ensuring that the string buffer only be accessed using the appropriate `CodeUnit` within Swift code.
 For interoperability and optimization, String buffers frequently need to be cast to and from CChar.
 This is safe as long access to the buffer from Swift is guarded by dynamic checks of the encoding type.
 These unsafe, but dynamically legal conversion points will now be labeled with `unsafeCastPointer`.
+There are still some UTF8/UTF16 conversions that need to be auditted by someone more familiar with the code.

 Any external Swift projects that rely on type inference to convert between UnsafePointer types will need to take action.
 The developer